 When giving feedback, it’s important to avoid using expressive language.
 This means avoiding phrases one could interpret as threatening, condescending, or judgmental.

-For example, instead of saying, “you need to shape up or you’re going to get fired,” try something like “I’d like to see improvement in this area.”
+For example, instead of saying, “You need to shape up or you’re going to get fired,” try something like “I’d like to see improvement in this area.”

 5. Don’t Forget To Give Positive Feedback